Did you make a New Year's Resolution to pass the NCIDQ Exam?

 And we like to make it more fun for you while doing it:)

-For example, with Qpractice in our PRAC 2.0 lessons and case studies, we focus on exactly which codes apply and how.
-On the case study questions, you'll see what percent you got correct by each knowledge area, as well as individual items.
+For example, with Qpractice in our Practicum lessons and case studies, we focus on strictly which codes apply and how.
+On the case study questions, you'll see what percentage you got correct by each knowledge area and individual items.

 Think of a typical interior design project that you work on.
 For every item of FF&E, there is a detailed written spec.
 For every bit of construction, a drawing, a detail, a plan.
 Without all that, you would not expect it to get done.
 Do the same with your NCIDQ Exam Prep.